Giant meteorite crater found beneath Greenland’s ice sheet

 In particular, the experts looked for signs of platinum, palladium, rhodium and gold, amongst other metals, that would indicate the presence of a meteorite.

-“When the results came through from the chemical analysis, they were certainly unexpected,” explained co-author of the research Dr Iain McDonald, from Cardiff University’s School of Earth and Ocean Sciences.
+“When the results came through from the chemical analysis, they were certainly unexpected,” explained co-author of the research Dr Iain McDonald, from Cardiff University’s School of Earth and Environmental Sciences.

 A number of iron meteorites, including a 20-tonne fragment which now sits proudly in the courtyard of the Geological Museum in Copenhagen, had previously been found in the area around Cape York not far from the Hiawatha site in northern Greenland.